The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Medway student life

 The lively campus atmosphere provides opportunities for socialising, sports, joining a society, or taking up a new interest.

 The Medway region

 Culture and leisure

-Kent’s Medway campus is part of Chatham Maritime, which houses the refurbished Historic Dockyard.
+Kent’s Medway campus is part of Chatham Maritime, which houses the refurbished The Historic Dockyard, Chatham.
 A multiplex cinema, the Dockside retail outlet, wine bars, restaurants, Dickens World and the Strand Leisure Park are all located within walking distance.

 Less than ten minutes from campus, entertainment venues The Brook and The Central host exciting arts programmes.
 The Brook also hosts a monthly comedy club.
 A variety of festivals are held throughout the year, including the annual Arts Festival.